Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Numerical Results

-In Fig.~\ref{FigActiveProbSumUser} we illustrate the sum net throughput as a function of the probability $p$ in \eqref{eq:amk}.
-In particular, the uplink sum net throughput is defined as $\sum_{k=1}^K R_{uk}$ and the downlink sum net throughput is defined as $\sum_{k=1}^K R_{dk}$.
-From the obtained results, we evince that Cell-Free Massive MIMO provides the worst performance if the blocking probability is large ($p$ is small).
-If the direct links are unreliable, as expected, the net throughput offered by Cell-Free Massive MIMO tends to zero if $p \to 0$.
-By assuming $p=0.1$, for example, Cell Free Massive MIMO is approximately $2.1\times$ and $1.6\times$ worse than the worst-case RIS-assisted Cell-Free Massive MIMO setup (RIS-CellFree-NoLOS) in the uplink and downlink, respectively.
-In the considered case study, in addition, we note that the proposed RIS-assisted Cell-Free Massive MIMO setup offers the best net throughput, since it can overcome the unreliability of the direct links thanks to the presence of the RIS.
-The presence of the RIS is particularly useful if $p$ is small, i.e., $p<0.2$ in Fig.~\ref{FigActiveProbSumUser}, since in this case the direct links are not able to support a high throughput.
-In this case, the combination of Cell-Free Massive MIMO and RISs is capable of providing a high throughput and signal reliability.
+In Fig.~\ref{FigActiveProbSumUser}, we illustrate the average sum net throughput as a function of the probability $\tilde{p}$ in \eqref{eq:amk}.
+In particular, the average uplink sum net throughput is defined as $\sum_{k=1}^K \mathbb{E} \{ R_{uk} \}$ and the downlink sum net throughput is defined as $\sum_{k=1}^K \mathbb{E} \{ R_{dk} \}$, where the uplink and downlink SINRs are obtained by using Theorem~\ref{theorem:ULMR} and Theorem~\ref{theorem:DLMR}.
+In particular, the expectation is computed with respect to the locations of the APs and users in the considered area.
+From the obtained results, we evince that Cell-Free Massive MIMO provides the worst performance if the blocking probability is large ($\tilde{p}$ is small).
+As expected, the average net throughput offered by Cell-Free Massive MIMO tends to zero if $\tilde{p} \to 0$ (the direct links are unreliable).
+For example, at $\tilde{p}=0.1$, the average sum net throughput of Cell-Free Massive MIMO is approximately $2.0\times$ and $1.4\times$ smaller, in the uplink and downlink, respectively, than the average sum net throughput of the worst-case RIS-assisted Cell-Free Massive MIMO setup (i.e., RIS-CellFree-NoLOS).
+In the considered case study, in addition, we note that the proposed RIS-assisted Cell-Free Massive MIMO setup offers the best average net throughput, since it can overcome the unreliability of the direct links thanks to the presence of the RIS.
+The presence of the RIS is particularly useful if $\tilde{p}$ is small, i.e., $\tilde{p}<0.2$ in Fig.~\ref{FigActiveProbSumUser}, since the direct links are not able to support a high throughput.
+In this case, the combination of Cell-Free Massive MIMO and RIS is capable of providing a high throughput and signal reliability.